KritiJar/fa18-202-pheonix/ProjectJournal/Scrum Report/Meeting 2.md

 *Harsh: Design pattern implementation

 *Kriti: Decide design pattern for the functionality and start working on class diagram.

+*Hema: UML diagram (Sequence) to determine the flow.

 3. What tasks are blocked waiting on another team member?